Raeesha-Rahiman/Vendor-Data-Analaysis/README.md

 ## 🎯 Objectives
-Assess and compare vendor performance on key metrics.
+- Assess vendor performance based on sales, purchases, profit, and profit margin.
-Identify top and low-performing vendors using visual analytics.
+- Identify top-performing and low-performing vendors.
-Generate actionable insights to improve procurement and supply chain decisions.
+- Analyze brand-wise performance in terms of sales and profitability.
+- Understand trends in sales, revenue, and product performance.
+- Use statistical analysis (t-test) to check if profit margins vary significantly across vendor groups.
+- Build meaningful insights to support decision-making in vendor manageme

 - ## 🗂️ Dataset Description
 | Table Name | Description |